Author: Lisa McGrimmon | Published: May 3, 2016 | August 6, 2019

-You'll find plenty of pedestals used in indie retail display design.
-They are portable, affordable, and they give you the option to move your display furniture around as you like - All qualities that work well in a craft booth as well!
+Pedestals are portable and affordable.
+They give you the option to move your display furniture around as you like, so your setup can work in a variety of booth spaces - All qualities that work well in a craft booth as well!

 I love this display because the display furniture reminds me of home.
-The shelf is styled to look like a simple fireplace mantle, and the table looks like something I'd have in my livingroom.
-That means I can easily imagine this art work in my own space.
+The shelf is styled to look like a simple fireplace mantle, and the table looks like something I'd have in my living room.

 The white walls and display furniture in this shop let the brightly colored handmade items shine.

-Here are more pedestals!
 These ones are a little more substantial than others I've seen, but they are still versatile enough to be rearranged in whichever configuration suits the situation.

 If the pedestals don't fold down when not in use, the interior might be a great space to store other craft show supplies when you're not at a show.